kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

   - It also can be `tags` (Unicode key/value pair - upto 10) - useful for security/life cycle
   - Can have a `version ID` (If versioning is enabled)

-- `Create a S3`
+### Create a S3

 - Search for `S3` -> `Create a bucket` -> `Name: Give a unique name, Region: Mumbai` and leave the other sections as it is and create one
 - Once bucket provisioned, upload the files, leave it to default values and upload the file

+### S3 Versioning

-  - `S3 Versioning` - Enabled at the bucket level, same key overwrite will increment the version: 1,2,3
+- Enabled at the bucket level, same key overwrite will increment the version: 1,2,3

 - It is a best practice to version the buckets

 - Protects against unintended deletes (Allows to restore a version)

 - Easily rollback to previous version

 - Select the created bucket -> `Properties` tab -> `Versioning` -> Enable the versioning

+### S3 Encryption for Objects

-  - `S3 Encryption for Objects` - There are 4 methods
+- There are 4 methods of encryptions
   - `SSE-S3` - Encrypts s3 objects using keys handled and managed by AWS
   - `SSE-KMS` - Leverages AWS Key Management Service to manage encrypt keys
   - `SSE-C` - Allows to manage your own keys
   - `Client Side Encryption`

+#### SS3-S3

+- Object is encrypted at server side
-    - `SS3-S3` -
+- Type: `AES-256`
+- Must set the header: `"x-amz-server-side-encryption":"AES256"`

+#### SSE-KMS

+- Gives user control and audit trail
+- Object is encrypted at server side
+- Must set the header: `"x-amz-server-side-encryption":"aws:kms"`

+#### SSE-C

+- S3 doesn't store the encryption key provided
+- HTTPS must be used
+- Key must provided in HTTP headers, for every request made

+#### Client Side Encryption

+- Can be done with client library such as `Amazon S3 Encryption Client`
+- Client must `encrypt` the data before sending it to S3
+- Should `decrypt` the encrypted data received from the S3